dotnet/docs/docs/standard/tour.md

 ## Generics

 Generics are a feature that was added in .NET Framework 2.0.
-In short, generics allow the programmer to introduce a "type parameter" when designing their classes, that will allow the client code (the users of the type) to specify the exact type to use in place of the type parameter.
+In short, generics allow the programmer to introduce a "type parameter" when designing their classes, that allows the client code (the users of the type) to specify the exact type to use in place of the type parameter.

-Generics were added in order to help programmers implement generic data structures.
-Before their arrival, in order for a, say, _List_ type to be generic, it would have to work with elements that were of type _object_.
+Generics were added to help programmers implement generic data structures.
+Before their arrival, in order for a, say, `List` type to be generic, it would have to work with elements that were of type `object`.
 This would have various performance as well as semantic problems, not to mention possible subtle runtime errors.
-The most notorious of the latter is when a data structure contains, for instance, both integers and strings, and an _InvalidCastException_ is thrown on working with the list's members.
+The most notorious of the latter is when a data structure contains, for instance, both integers and strings, and an `InvalidCastException` is thrown on working with the list's members.

-The below sample shows a basic program running using an instance of @System.Collections.Generic.List%601 types.
+The following sample shows a basic program running using an instance of @System.Collections.Generic.List%601 types.

 [!code-csharp[GenericsShort](../../samples/csharp/snippets/tour/GenericsShort.csx)]